 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we may receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 Want to save money on gift card buying?
 Ask yourself some key questions, do a bit of homework and your extra effort can mean extra cash in your pocket.

-Americans spend about $25 billion on gift cards each year, but too often, they don't put much thought into buying them.
-They'll snag a half-dozen cards at the gift card mall in their local grocery store without thinking about whether they might be able to get it cheaper somewhere else.
-That's a mistake.
+Americans will load about $124 billion on gift cards in 2014, according to the advisory company CEB, but too often, they don’t put much thought into buying them.
+They’ll snag a half-dozen cards at the gift card mall in their local grocery store without thinking about whether they might be able to get it cheaper somewhere else.
+That’s a mistake.

 To get started, ask yourself the following questions: